-11. Notification to Customers
+10. Notification to Customers

-Tenants and Shared Owners will receive written notification of an annual rent increase no less than one calendar month before the increase is applied.
-Notification will include the new rent to be charged, the date from which it is payable, the calculation method, and the date of the next review.
+Tenants and Shared Owners will receive written notification of an annual rent increase before the increase is applied and in compliance with the relevant lease or tenancy agreement.
+Notification will include the new rent to be charged, the date from which it is payable and the calculation method..

-12. Appeals
+11. Appeals